tidalcycles/tidal-doc/blog/blog_topic_weekendjams.md

 ## Preamble

-In November 2020, [@Jeff Holtkener](https://club.tidalcycles.org/u/crashingbooth/summary) (([@crashingbooth](https://crashingbooth.bandcamp.com))) put a call out on the tidalcycles forums for [expressions of interest in setting up a regular Livecoding jam session](https://club.tidalcycles.org/t/estuary-jams/2336).
+In November 2020, [@Jeff Holtkener](https://club.tidalcycles.org/u/crashingbooth/summary) ([@crashingbooth](https://crashingbooth.bandcamp.com)) put a call out on the tidalcycles forums for [expressions of interest in setting up a regular Livecoding jam session](https://club.tidalcycles.org/t/estuary-jams/2336).
 By this time COVID lockdowns were in full force, and people were desperate to find ways to hang out and socialise, [Agathe Herou](https://club.tidalcycles.org/u/th4/summary) [(@th4)](https://th4music.bandcamp.com/music) [coined the name WeekEndJam](https://club.tidalcycles.org/t/estuary-jams/2336/20) and a group of us started hanging and jamming on the [Estuary livecoding platform](https://estuary.mcmaster.ca) every weekend.

 ## Style

 As the world opened up and people's lives returned to (somewhat) normal, the WeekEndJams changed their demographic - the original organisers gradually drifted away, new people would arrive sometimes for one or two jams, sometimes for many.

-This meant that the music and visuals was influenced greatly over time by different personalities, as well as the growing flexibility in the Estuary platform (custom samples, new tidalcycles features being imported, etc).
+This meant that the music and visuals was influenced greatly over time by different personalities, as well as the growing flexibility in the Estuary platform (custom samples, new tidalcycles features being imported, the arrival of flok/strudel etc).
-Going back and reviewing the recordings is interesting just to see how much has changed between the common samples used then and now (I never expected to miss `arpy`!), and the common functions/code patterns that were/are used.
+Going back and reviewing the recordings is interesting just to see how much has changed between the common samples used then and now (I never expected to miss `arpy`!), and the common functions/code patterns that were/are used, as well as the capabilities of the languages and sharing frameworks.

 ## What is wejcore?

 5 years has passed since the WeekEndJams began, it has run (almost) every weekend since in that period and importantly almost all of those sessions were recorded (barring the odd snafu where the audio was missing... whoops).
-At approx 50 hours over 5 years, there is a huge back catalog of content and I wanted to take stock and try and summarise how it has changed in that time.
+With 40-50 hours of recordings each year, there is a huge back catalog of content and I wanted to take stock and try and summarise how it has changed in that time.
 To that end, I though **"wejcore"** would be a suitable descriptor ... but what is **wejcore**?

 ## Help me